5/1/2025

 Analyst, Goldman Sachs

-Thank you, good morning.
-You noted that based on FDA feedback confirming the need for phase three flu efficacy data, you now expect an extended review timeline in your targeting approval in 2026.
-Could you comment any further on your interactions with the FDA and why they decided to require this and more broadly, just to the potential risk to the vaccine business outlook under the new administration?
+Thank you.
+Good morning.
+You noted that based on FDA feedback confirming the need for Phase III flu efficacy data, we now expect an extended review timeline in your targeting approval in 2026. comment any further on your interactions with the FDA and why they decided to require this?
+And more broadly, just to the potential risk to the vaccine business outlook under the new administration?
 Thank you.

 speaker